sofiatejada/vocab-list/README.md

 # Application Usage

 To guide and enhance student success.
+You can use this application to gain a deep fundamental understanding of a variety of different terms.

 [Back to Top](#table-of-contents)